tanwasp/LunchBox-Android/intellij/doc/use_cases/accept-follow-request.md

 |User|
 start
-:Navigate to request in Notifications;
+:Navigate to Notifications by clicking the bell icon;
+:Select the request notification;
 :Click "Accept";

 |App|
-:Save that Friend follows User;
+:Save that Friend and User follow each other;
 :Delivers acceptance to Friend's Notifications;

 stop